 All tours and activities below are offered at up to 50% off on Goldstar.
 Make sure to book your tickets early to take advantage of these great deals.

-- SF Bay Cruise: 60-minute ride around the bay, leaves several times a day from Pier 39, Full price $30, Goldstar price $15*
+- 60-Minute Bay Cruise: Cruises around the bay, leaves from Fisherman's Wharf, several cruises a day, Full price $31, Goldstar price $15.50*

 Additional Fun Things to Do on Thanksgiving Day Weekend

 Combine your plans for Thanksgiving dinner in San Francisco with one of these fun events.
-This year, you will find plenty of things to do from performances of the Lion King to performances by the SF Opera.
+This year, you will find plenty of things to do from performances of the Disney's Aladdin to performances by the SF Opera.

 >> Click here to visit the Thanksgiving Day and Weekend page with a full list of things to do this holiday

 Before or after your Thanksgiving dinner in San Francisco, make sure to visit some of our top attractions.
 Several are open on this holiday, but with slightly different schedules.
 Click the links below for a list of places open and the hours they plan to be open that day.

 While your Thanksgiving dinner in San Francisco might be a highlight of your stay, you might also enjoy some of the tree lighting ceremonies this weekend.
 The link below includes details on all of the tree lighting celebrations this year including those for Union Square, Pier 39, and more.